leanny01/whatsapp-cloud/README.md

 - **Driver Application Flow**: Drivers can register, check their application status, and manage their profile.
 [See full flow documentation →](docs/driver-flow.md)

 Each flow is fully documented with diagrams and step-by-step breakdowns in the linked files.

-- The previous inlined diagrams have been removed for clarity.
-See the linked documentation files for full details.

 ---